decentralized-identity/labs/docs/charter.md

 ## Member participation

-- All members that contribute any code as a submission to each Working Groups **MUST** be a member of DIF.
+- All substantive contributions to this Working Groups **MUST** be made by a member of DIF.
-- The **MUST** sign off with **DCO** on each PR to contribute.
+- In is encouraged for each lead to require sign off with **DCO** on each PR to contribute.

 ## Intended Audience

 - Working Items in this working group are intended to be focused on people building products and are interested in real applications of decentralized technology.
+This working group is meant to focus on startups building decentralized applications and larger organizations looking to collaborate on a particular effort in a safe, IP friendly way.

 ## Caveats